Threshold Resonances, Critical Couplings, and Eigenvalue Bounds for Two-Particle Operators on $\mathbb{Z}^3$: Introduction

-For total quasi-momentum \(K=0\), the operator \(H_{\mu_1\mu_2}(0)\) leaves invariant the space of even functions \(L^{2,\mathrm e}(\mathbb{T}^3)\).
-We show that this space admits a natural orthogonal decomposition into three invariant subspaces,
+In total quasi-momentum $K=0$, the operator $H_{\mu_1\mu_2}(0)$ leaves invariant the subspace of even functions $L^{2,\mathrm e}(\mathbb{T}^3)$.
+We demonstrate that this space admits a canonical orthogonal decomposition into three invariant subspaces,

-corresponding to the totally symmetric sector, the sector antisymmetric under exchange of the first two momentum components, and a mixed symmetry sector.
-This decomposition reduces the spectral problem to the analysis of three simpler operators.
+corresponding respectively to the totally symmetric sector, the antisymmetric sector with respect to the exchange of the first two momentum components, and a mixed symmetry sector.
+Each of these subspaces is invariant under the action of $H_{\mu_1\mu_2}(0)$, and this decomposition reduces the spectral analysis to that of three simplified operators.

+The main goal of this paper is to provide an explicit description of the critical finite-rank perturbations $V_{\mu_1\mu_2}$ for which small variations can cause eigenvalues of the operator $H_0(0) + V_{\mu_1\mu_2}$ to emerge or disappear outside its essential spectrum.
+The threshold analysis of the perturbation determinant, based on a Rouch\'e-type argument, shows that $H_{\mu_1\mu_2}(0)$ is critical at the edge of the spectrum if and only if the potential parameters satisfy a specific algebraic condition.

-A detailed investigation of the restrictions of \(H_{\mu_1\mu_2}(0)\) to these subspaces reveals a rich geometric structure in the parameter plane $(\mu_1,\mu_2)$.
-For one invariant subspace, two smooth critical curves partition the plane into regions where the number of eigenvalues lying below the bottom of the essential spectrum is constant.
-For the other two subspaces, the relevant spectral transitions are governed by a single critical point on the $\mu_2$-axis.
-A complementary analysis of the operator above the top of the essential spectrum identifies two additional critical curves and one more critical point, which jointly determine the number of eigenvalues located above the essential spectrum.
+In particular, the analysis of the restrictions of $H_{\mu_1\mu_2}(0)$ to the invariant subspaces reveals a rich geometric structure in the parameter space $(\mu_1, \mu_2)$.
+In the symmetric subspace, two smooth curves partition the plane into regions where the number of eigenvalues below the bottom of the essential spectrum remains constant.
+In the other two subspaces, spectral transitions are governed by a single critical point on the $\mu_2$-axis.
+A complementary study above the top of the essential spectrum identifies two additional critical curves and one further critical point, which together determine the number of eigenvalues above the essential spectrum.

-As a consequence, the operator $H_{\mu_1\mu_2}(0)$ may possess up to three eigenvalues outside its essential spectrum.
-Writing $\alpha$ and $\beta$ for the numbers of eigenvalues below and above the essential spectrum, respectively, we prove that
+As a consequence, the operator $H_{\mu_1\mu_2}(0)$ may possess up to three eigenvalues lying outside its essential spectrum.
+Denoting by $\alpha$ and $\beta$ the numbers of eigenvalues below and above the essential spectrum, respectively, we prove that

-and that all extremal configurations such as $(\alpha,\beta)=(3,0)$ or $(0,3)$ occur.
-Notably, in contrast with continuous Schr\"odinger operators, the lattice operator $H_{\mu_1\mu_2}(0)$ may admit eigenvalues simultaneously below \emph{and} above the essential spectrum.
+Notably, and in contrast with continuous Schr\"odinger operators, the lattice operator $H_{\mu_1\mu_2}(0)$ may exhibit eigenvalues simultaneously below \emph{and} above the essential spectrum.

-Finally, we establish a sharp lower bound for the number of eigenvalues of \(H_{\mu_1\mu_2}(K)\), uniformly in \(K\in\mathbb{T}^3\), expressed solely in terms of the coupling parameters.
+Finally, we establish a sharp lower bound for the number of eigenvalues of \\ $H_{\mu_1\mu_2}(K)$, uniform in $K\in\mathbb{T}^3$, expressed explicitly in terms of the coupling parameters.